YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 .. code-block:: C

 	int ydb_lock_s(int namecount,
-		[int count,
+		[int subs_used,
 		ydb_buffer_t *varname[,
 		ydb_buffer_t *subscript, ...], ...,]);

 ``namecount`` is the number of variable names in the call.

-Decrements counts of the specified locks held by the process.
+Decrements subs_useds of the specified locks held by the process.
 As noted in the `Concepts`_ section, a lock whose count goes from 1 to 0 is released.
 Any lock whose name is specified in the argument list, but which the process does not hold, is ignored.